mroberge/hydrofunctions/README.rst

 --------

 * Retrieves stream gauge data from the USGS NWIS service
+* Extracts into a Pandas dataframe or dict
 * Still under development!
 More features to come!

 Credits